Pure gapped ground states of spin chains are short-range entangled: Acknowledgments

 \section{Acknowledgments}

 W.D.R. and B.O.C. were supported by the FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme through the research project G0H1122N EOS 40007526 CHEQS, the KULeuven Runner-up Grant No. iBOF DOA/20/011, and the internal KULeuven Grant No. C14/21/086.
 M.F. was supported by the NSF under grant DMS-2407290.
 M.F. thanks A.~Elgart and Y.~Ogata for fruitful discussions.
+B.O.C.~thanks R.C.~Drumond for fruitful discussions.
+The authors thank Ayumi Ukai for pointing out an error in the first version of the paper.